psychoinformatics-de/inm-icf-utilities/docs/source/admin.rst

 The DataLad dataset can be generated and placed alongside the tarballs without affecting them.
 Placement in the study folder guarantees the same access permissions (authenticated https).
-This provides users with DataLad-based access and related additional features.
 The datasets are generated based on file metadata -- the TAR archive remains the only data source -- so storage overhead is minimal.

-All scripts have the same set of arguments.
+All scripts have the same set of arguments as the tarball generation script.

-Required metadata can be prepared with ``getmeta_studyvisit``:
+``deposit_visit_metadata``
+""""""""""""""""""""""""""

+This command locates the DICOM tarball for a particular visit in a study (given by their respective identifiers) in the data store, and extracts a minimal set of metadata tags for each DICOM image, and the TAR archive as a whole.
+These metadata are then deposited in two files, in JSON format, in the study directory:

+- ``{visit_id}_metadata_tarball.json``

+  JSON object with basic properties of the archive, such as 'size', and 'md5'.

+- ``{visit_id}_metadata_dicoms.json``

+  JSON array with essential properties for each DICOM image file, such as 'path' (relative path inside the TAR archive), 'md5' (MD5 checksum of the DICOM file), 'size' (in bytes), and select standard DICOM tags, such as "SeriesDescription", "SeriesNumber", "Modality", "MRAcquisitionType", "ProtocolName", "PulseSequenceName".
+The latter enable a rough, technical characterization of the images in the TAR archive.

 .. code-block:: console

   $ icf-utils getmeta_studyvisit -h
   usage: getmeta_studyvisit [-h] [-o PATH] --id STUDY-ID VISIT-ID

-A dataset can be created with ``dataladify_studyvisit_from_meta``:
+``deposit_visit_dataset``
+"""""""""""""""""""""""""

+This command reads the metadata deposit from ``deposit_visit_metadata`` for a visit in a study (given by their respective identifiers) from the data store, and generates a DataLad dataset from it.
+This DataLad dataset provides versioned access to the visit's DICOM data, up to single-image granularity.
+Moreover, all DICOM files are annotated with basic DICOM tags that enable on-demand dataset views for particular applications (e.g., DICOMs sorted by image series and protocol name).
+The DataLad dataset is deposited in two files in the study directory:

+- ``{visit_id}_XDLRA--refs``
+- ``{visit_id}_XDLRA--repo-export``

+where the former enables `datalad/git clone` operations, and the latter represents the actual dataset as a compressed archive.

 .. code-block:: console

    $ icf-utils dataladify_studyvisit_from_meta -h
    usage: dataladify_studyvisit_from_meta [-h] [-o PATH] --id STUDY-ID VISIT-ID

-DataLad catalog can be created or updated with ``catalogify_studyvisit_from_meta``:
+``catalogify_studyvisit_from_meta``
+"""""""""""""""""""""""""""""""""""

+This command creates or updates a DataLad catalog -- a user-facing html rendering of dataset contents.
+It is placed in the ``catalog`` folder in the study directory.

 .. code-block:: console